 \subsubsection{Notations for Products and Functions}

-We now introduce notations for a form of \emph{product type}, based on the function spaces and application functions of~\S\ref{sec:ax:hf}.(\ref{item:ax:hf:fun}).
+We now introduce notation for a form of \emph{product type}, based on the function spaces and application functions of~\S\ref{sec:ax:hf}.\ref{item:ax:hf:fun}.
 The main idea is to be able to manipulate a Function variable

 as a function

 Furthermore, it is convenient to allow such $F$ to have a domain defined by an $\FSO$ formula $\psi(-)$, and to write